-Discover the wonders of an ancient rain forest.
-Taman Negara, Malaysia’s Premiere National Park, is a huge area of wild and virgin tropical rainforest rich of amazing flora and fauna.
+Taman Negara is Malaysia’s Premiere National Park, home to a pristine rainforest rich of flora and fauna.

-Bukit Teresek is another interesting and challenging activity that would test the endurance of the guests in climbing their way to the top of the hill.
+Teresek Hill Trek is another interesting and challenging activity that would test the endurance of the visitors in climbing their way to the top of the hill.